tae898/taewoon.kim/projects/human-memory.md

 the system's ability to remember and learn from interactions that have a strong emotional context.
 This could involve analyzing the sentiment of interactions or recognizing the emotional states of users to better encode and recall these events, thereby making the AI's interactions more personalized and effective.
-In Humemai, emotion will also be part of the episodic memory graph.
+In HumemAI, emotion will also be part of the episodic memory graph.

 Procedural and priming are not considered at this moment.
 Procedural might be considered